Share This

 B - 1040 Brussels - Belgium

 A scanned copy should also be sent to the EPC.
-Completed applications are reviewed by the Nominating and Governance Committee and then subject to the approval of the General Assembly.
+Completed applications are reviewed by the EPC Nominating and Governance Committee and then subject to the approval of the General Assembly.

 Do not hesitate to contact us for additional information.